bullno1/easter/doc/getting-started.md

 	git clone git://github.com/bullno1/easter.git

-The `easter` needs to be put in a folder mentiond in the PATH environment variable.
+`easter` needs to be put in a folder mentiond in the PATH environment variable.
 Symlink can be used to make updating `easter` easier.
 One possible way to install easter is to do: